Business, Fashion, & Culture of Europe

 Undergraduate students who are accepted to the program will complete an online course that culminates in the time abroad.
 Successful completion of the coursework and travel experience will result in three undergraduate elective credits.
 The program is first and foremost an academic experience and participants are expected to prioritize the academic component of the program.
 In addition, students are responsible for ensuring that they have met any and all prerequisites for the course prior to its start date (note that this may be earlier than the departure date for the travel component of the program).
 Please see the LIM College Catalog for details about course prerequisites.

 ACCOMMODATIONS & TRAVEL

-- Transportation to and from the chosen NYC airport: Varies
+- Transportation to and from the chosen NYC airport: varies

 - International Health Insurance (if applicable): $20

 All students are required to attend the LIM College Study Abroad Pre-Departure Orientation.
 The time and date of the Orientation will be communicated to all accepted participants.
-All students are also required to attend one or two additional meetings determined by the faculty leaders during the preceding semester.
+All students are also required to attend one or two additional meetings determined by the faculty leaders during the fall semester.

 United States citizens will not need a visa due to the short duration of the program.
 Students will, however, need a passport valid for six months after the last day of the program.

 For international students, please meet with the Manager of International Student Services to discuss your study abroad eligibility and current student visa status.
 You will also need to meet with the Study Abroad Coordinator regarding your need for a Schengen visa, depending on your citizenship.